 When you start your cycling career, central adaptations increase your performance rapidly in the first three months.
-After one year of training you will discover that it takes more time to gain improvements.
+After one year of training, you will discover that it takes more time to improve.
 Now you will have to think more about how to train to keep improving.
-At this time improvements are often due to peripheral adaptations.
+At this time, improvements are often due to peripheral adaptations.

-In the final part of your career cycling efficiency, tactics and experiences play a bigger role.
-You will use your knowledge about race tactics to eliminate eventually stronger opponents.
-You can win races without being the strongest rider, but making the correct moves at the correct moments, because of your gut feeling.
+Cycling efficiency, tactics, and experiences play a more significant role in the final part of your career.
+You will use your knowledge about race tactics to eliminate better opponents eventually.
+You can win races without being the strongest rider but make the correct moves at the right moments because of your gut feeling.